AlisamfP/AlisamfP.github.io/_posts/2014-08-29-alljoyn-and-gateblu.markdown

 Replace the content of the function node to set the subdevice of the msg to 'aj', and send the payload an object with a method of 'notify' and a message of 'hello world'.
 ![send tv notification](/images/sendtvhelloworld.png)

-Now, if you save that and hit the inject node, you should see 'Hello World' show up as a notification on the tv.
+Now, if you save that and hit the inject node, you should see 'Hello World' show up as a notification on the TV.